Action Books, 2020

 Death Industrial Complex is a meditation on the cultural obsession with the bodies of dead women and an occult invocation of the artist Francesca Woodman.
 Like Woodman’s photographs with their long exposures and blurred lenses, this book is haunted and haunting, hazey yet devastatingly precise.
 These are poems as possessions, gothic ekphrases, dialogues with the dead, biography and anti-biography, a stunning act of “cryptobeauty.”

-Selections from Death Industrial Complex have appeared in Black Warrior Review, The Berkeley Review, Phoebe, Epiphany!, Palimpsest: Yale Graduate Literary Arts Magazine, DREGINALD, Dream Pop Press, Deluge, New Delta Review, Sonora Review, Occulum, Sidereal, Leveler, Berfrois, Nice Cage, Datableed, Reality Hands, Fugue, Tarpaulin Sky, The Journal Petra, Ninth Letter, Bennington Review, Best American Experimental Writing 2020, and Kansas’s Best Emerging Poets 2020.
+Selections from Death Industrial Complex have appeared in The Iowa Review, Black Warrior Review, The Berkeley Review, Phoebe, Epiphany!, Palimpsest: Yale Graduate Literary Arts Magazine, DREGINALD, Dream Pop Press, Deluge, New Delta Review, Sonora Review, Occulum, Sidereal, Leveler, Berfrois, Nice Cage, Datableed, Reality Hands, Fugue, Tarpaulin Sky, The Journal Petra, Ninth Letter, Bennington Review, Best American Experimental Writing 2020, and Kansas’s Best Emerging Poets 2020.

 More about Death Industrial Complex: